alessiobar/Bachelor-Thesis/README.md

 ## Data

 The original dataset from Berger et al. contains data about 4200 songs and it was scraped from *Billboard.com* (see *You_S1_Data_NoBillboardRanking.csv* at https://osf.io/cbguq).
-In the specific, the authors scraped the weekly most popular downloaded songs, from trimesters of 3 years for 7 major genres (i.e., christian, country, dance, rock, pop, rap, r&b)
+In the specific, the authors scraped the weekly most popular downloaded songs chart, quarterly for 3 years, and for 7 major genres (i.e., christian, country, dance, rock, pop, rap, r&b).

+To aquire *Billboard*'s data refer to `BillboardScraper.py`, which returns the following columns: *song name, artist name, genre, date and rank*[!!!].

+however notice that, as of now (2022), the *Digital Song Sales charts* are accessible only by paying a monthly fee)

+digital song sales

 *Billboard's Digital Download Rankings* charts, ie.